Lyle Talbot: Move to Hollywood, 1932

 Frame from trailer for Havana Widows (1933).

 Some other notable films in which Talbot was cast in his first years at Warner Bros. are Three on a Match (1932), 20,000 Years in Sing Sing (1932) with Spencer Tracy, College Coach (1933) with Pat O'Brien and Dick Powell, Mary Stevens, M.D.
-(1933), Ladies They Talk About, and Mandalay (1934) where he portrays an alcoholic doctor trying to quit drinking.
+(1933) and Mandalay (1934) with Kay Francis, and Ladies They Talk About (1933) with Barbara Stanwyck.
 He continued to perform in a variety of co-starring roles, such as romancing Mae West in Go West, Young Man (1936), pursuing opera star Grace Moore in One Night of Love (1934), and playing a bank robber on the run in Heat Lightning (1934).

-He appeared opposite an array of other stars during his career, including Bette Davis, Ann Dvorak, Carole Lombard, Barbara Stanwyck, Mary Astor, Ginger Rogers, Loretta Young, Glenda Farrell, Joan Blondell, Marion Davies, and Shirley Temple.
+He appeared opposite an array of stars during his career, including Bette Davis, Ann Dvorak, Carole Lombard, Barbara Stanwyck, Mary Astor, Ginger Rogers, Loretta Young, Kay Francis, Glenda Farrell, Joan Blondell, Marion Davies, and Shirley Temple.
 He also shared the screen with Humphrey Bogart, Spencer Tracy and Tyrone Power.
 Overall in the course of his entertainment career, Talbot performed in over 175 films.